-These cookies shouldn’t be confused with the popular New York “Black and White Cookie” – a cakey cookie with two different colored sides.
+These cookies should not be confused with the popular New York “Black and White Cookie” – a cakey cookie with two different colored sides.
 Think of this cookie as a white chocolate chip cookie with cocoa powder added to the dough.
-My friend Karen sent me a version of this recipe from a Mrs. Fields cookie cookbook and I couldn’t have been more excited.
+My friend Karen sent me a version of this recipe from a Mrs. Fields cookie cookbook and I could not have been more excited.
 I love Mrs. Fields cookies but I really think this version beats their popular and familiar cookie.
 Stir up a batch and let me know what you think!
-Email me at email@example.com
+Email me at firstname.lastname@example.org

 Black and White Cookies